APAFbioinformatics/PloGO2_R_Package/README.md

 ### Testing

-The example script for testing can be found in the package folder script/plog2_script.R
+The example script for testing can be found in the script package folder source(file.path(system.file("script", 	package="PloGO2"), "plog2_script.R"))

 ### Optional - use with the WGCNA workflow